justinbc/help/getstarted/transfer.md

 published: true
 ---

-##Transferring files to you Infinite Drive
+##Transferring files to your Infinite Drive
 ###Learn how to move your stuff from your Mac or PC to Bitcasa

 ![](http://f.cl.ly/items/3C1e0t1X2g0J2P1O2W0A/diagram.png)